Auzzer/Lung_Mesh_Segment/doc/Slides_Outline.md

 # 3. how to update the whole system
-## 3.1
+## 3.1 ANN predict stiffness param
-Level 1 simulation Foward

-Level 2

-Level 3
+## 3.2 backward to update stiffness